decorator function

 So when you decorate a function, you’ll lose the original function signature and documentation.

-function from the functools standard module.
-In fact, the wraps
+To fix this, you can use the wraps function from the functools standard module.
+In fact, the wraps function is also a decorator.

-The following shows how to use the wraps
+The following shows how to use the wraps decorator:

 from functools import wraps